Neuroscience

 What curricular advice would you provide first-year students considering the major about appropriate curricular entry strategies for the major?

 Students interested in majoring in neuroscience should consult with a member of the department to discuss the best courses to take.
-That said, they should take BIO 100 and CHEM 101/102 in their first year and take NSCI 201/NSCI 211 in their second year.
+We recommend students take a 100-level NSCI or other “affiliated” course in their first year to prepare for NSCI 201.
+See the course catalog for a full list of affiliated courses.

 Is there any placement testing for courses in the major?
 If so, how and when can students take the placement test?